mikaeldui/nupkg-template/README.md

 # NuGet Package Template Repository
 A template repository for NuGet packages.

-Add this to the repo comment when creating it:
+Add this to the repo description when creating it:

-    ProjectName: MyAwesomeProject.Api
+    ProjectName: MyAwesomeProject.Api,
-    Prefix: Meeee
+    Prefix: Meeee,
-    Namespace: MyAwesomeProject
+    Namespace: MyAwesomeProject,
-    Description: This project is really awesome!
+    Description: This project is really awesome!,
-    Tags: Awesomeness; Project; 1000
+    Tags: Awesomeness; Project; 1000,
     Package: Optional.Package.ToReference

 Prefix is merged with ProjectName where needed, like for the package name.